gedeck/mistat-code-solutions/IndustrialStatistics/README.md

 # Installation instructions
 Instructions on installing Python and required packages are <a href="../doc/installPython">here</a>.

-These Python packages are used in the code:
+These Python packages are used in the code of _Industrial Statistics_:
+- mistat (for access to data sets and additional functionality)
 - numpy
 - scipy
 - statsmodels
 - pingouin
-- mistat
 - dtreeviz
 - svglib
 - pydotplus